etherspot/skandha/README.md

 4. edit `config.json`
 5. (optional) run local geth-node from `test/geth-dev`
 6. run `./skandha`
-7. Skandha will run for all chains available in `config.json`
-8. Networks will be available at `http://localhost:14337/{chainId}/` (e.g. for dev `http://localhost:14337/1337/`)
+7. The bundler will be available on `http://localhost:14337/rpc/`

 For a video tutorial on the above, you can [view this here.](https://www.youtube.com/watch?v=O0_lm7b0GXE)